Every commission plan makes a bet.

 They are applied behavioral economics.

-Let’s break down why they work — mathematically, psychologically, and strategically — and when to use two tiers, multiple tiers, or even decelerators.
+Let’s break down why they work — mathematically, psychologically, and strategically — and when to use two tiers, multiple tiers, kickers, quota-credit separation, or even decelerators.

 What Is a Tiered Commission Structure?¶